Phil Morris sits down with the iconic Owen Sheers to discuss his play Mametz that explores a war assault during the Battle of the Somme in 1916.

 Well, I had been working on the project for two and a half years.
 But when we cast the production we didn’t have a complete script because that’s partly how Michael wanted to do it.
-So in the days running up to the weekend of the performance I’d be writing until four in the morning, emailing pages to Michael.
+So in the days running up to the weekend of the performance, I’d be writing until four in the morning, emailing pages to Michael.
 He’d be emailing it back at six in the morning, and I’d be thinking, ‘God you’re up as well!’
 Which was a great thrill, but was also a bit scary.

 The production felt like that – urgent, it didn’t feel over-planned.
 Even though obviously a lot of work went into how the spaces and crowds were managed.

-I think I did learn on The Passion how to write a play with site in mind.
+I think I did learn on The Passion how to write a play with sight in mind.
 And, just to end the story with Chris – he came to me having seen The Passion and said; ‘I always thought [the story of Mametz] should be a film, but now I’ve seen The Passion what about a play?’
-I said, ‘In a play I’d want to recreate or evoke a trench in a field.’
+I said, ‘In a play, I’d want to recreate or evoke a trench in a field.’
 So we both went to John McGrath with that basic idea, and he said, ‘Okay, let’s start exploring…’

-The relationship between site and event, which I think is the crucial element in theatre, sometimes gets lost in traditional theatre spaces, and NTW are all about exploring that relationship.
+The relationship between site and event, which I think is the crucial element in theatre, sometimes gets lost in traditional theatre spaces, and NTW is all about exploring that relationship.
 I get the sense from you that Mametz Wood is a very meaningful place for you.

 It is yes, partly because I’ve read so much about the people who were there.
-This production began with site.
+This production began with the site.
 It began with this idea of a field and a wood.
 Traditionally the wood has been a place of refuge for Welsh rebels and Welsh soldiers.
 There’s a poem by Llywelyn ap y Moel titled ‘To the Greyrock Woods’ – which is included in my anthology A Poet’s Guide to Britain – in which the poet says that, ‘To Owain’s men [the wood] is London’.

 So there’s something very poignant about Mametz – you transpose a wood from Flanders to Wales and it’s a wood, the elementals are the same.
-So absolutely it began with site, but it’s also a very literary play and it’s packed full of writers, and I’m quite a literary writer.
+So absolutely it began with the site, but it’s also a very literary play and it’s packed full of writers, and I’m quite a literary writer.

-National Theatre Wales stake their claim as specialists in site specific theatre and have done so brilliantly.
-But as a writer I’m very passionate about the fact that we now have a strong theatrical culture and a strong performance culture, but I ask myself – do we have a strong culture of drama?
-I’m not sure we do, because for young Scottish directors/ writers/ actors, if they want to explore their recent dramatic past, they can go into a library or bookshop and find it on a shelf.
+National Theatre Wales stake their claim as specialists in site-specific theatre and have done so brilliantly.
+But as a writer, I’m very passionate about the fact that we now have a strong theatrical culture and a strong performance culture, but I ask myself – do we have a strong culture of drama?
+I’m not sure we do, because for young Scottish directors/ writers/actors, if they want to explore their recent dramatic past, they can go into a library or bookshop and find it on a shelf.
 And it’s the same in Ireland.
 But in Wales, what are you going to put on that shelf?
 Under Milk Wood?
 House of America?